danilo-nascimento/Learning-Spring-Spring-Boot/README.md

 ### Desafio curso

 Criar uma nova View listando guests ordenados pelo sobrenome.
 O resultado deve conter: last name, first name, email, endereço e telefone.

+What does RestController add to each method annotated with a mapping annotation that Controller doesn't?
+The @ResponseBody annotation allows for JSON or XML Mapping of the Response Object.

+Which annotation is used to indicate the component that is at the heart of a MVC pattern?
+@Controller: Controllers are the heart of Spring MVC.